dschneidauTHEprogrammer/dschneidauTHEprogrammer/README.md

 - 👋 Hi, I’m @dschneidauTHEprogrammer

-- I’m interested in machine learning which means I am also interested in math my deafult
+- I’m interested in machine learning which means I am also interested in math by deafult
 - I’m currently training myself at the University of Memphis, majoring in both Computer Science and Math I LOVE anything with machine learning and classification.
 Reinforcement learning, NLP, deep neural networks...
 I am into it all!